amanthokale/Darkmode-reactjs/README.md

 # Darkmode-reactjs

-A website which has a darkmode feature which allows user to change display mode from light to dark. and some text-utility functions which helps user to change the case of their text to (uppercase/lowercase).
+A website which has a darkmode feature which allows user to change display mode from light to dark and it also has some text-utility functions which helps user to change the case of their text to (uppercase/lowercase).